 Participants can enjoy amazing scenery.
 This ranges from rice terraces to coral reefs.
 At the same time, they will support eco-friendly practices.

-Also, every activity is planned to create minimal harm.
+Also, we plan every activity to create minimal harm.
 It aims to promote responsible tourism.
 You will travel light, think green, and leave a positive mark wherever you go.

 This program is great for companies that focus on Corporate Social Responsibility (CSR).
 It offers a clear and measurable impact.